Limited spots! Students accepted on a rolling basis each month | Summer Internships Available

 Is it too late to find an internship if summer is approaching?

-Do colleges prefer internships over other summer activities?
+Do colleges prefer internships over other activities?

 Can I create my own internship?